Qase/QuantiLogger/README.md

 The framework also provides `LogFilesViaMailViewController` that has a pre-configured controller that, when presented, will offer the option to send all log files via mail.
 It is constructed using `init(withRecipients:)` where `withRecipients` is `[String]` containing all mail recipients.

-Example can be seen in a form of `SendLogFilesViaMailViewController` within `QuantiLoggerExample` which is a working example within the framework (clone to project to see).
+Example can be seen in a form of `SendLogFilesViaMailViewController` within `QuantiLoggerExample` which is a working example within the framework (clone the project to see).

 ### Displaying file logs in tableView

-The framework also provides `FileLoggerTableViewDatasource` which is a pre-configured `UITableView` `UITableViewDataSource` containing all log files merged, each log = a single `UITableViewCell`.
+The framework also provides `FileLoggerTableViewDatasource` which is a pre-configured `UITableViewDataSource` containing all log files merged, each log = a single `UITableViewCell`.

+Example can be seen in a form of `LogListTableViewController` within `QuantiLoggerExample` which is a working example within teh framework (clone the project to see).

 ## License